Penetration Test of Bitumen

 Make at least three determinations at points on the surface of the sample not less than 10 mm from the side of the container and not less than 10 mm apart.
 If the transfer dish is used, return the sample and transfer dish to the constant temperature bath between determinations.
 Use a clean needle for each determination.
 If the penetration is greater than 200, use at least three needles leaving them in the sample until the three determinations have been completed.

 The experiment has been performed successfully and the mean penetration value came out to be 79.33.
 According to the tables the values ranging from 50 to 149 should have difference of maximum 4.
-In our case the difference is = 80-79 = 1 which is lesser then 4 so our performed experiment and the penetration value is correct.
+In our case the difference is = 80-73 = 7 which is more than 4 so experiment will be repeated.
 We performed the experiment at room temperature.